CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

 * get_diff
 * post_config
 * delete_config
+* exit_json

 The first 2 methods are used regardless of what value is passed to the ``state`` parameter.

 Constructing URLs
 ^^^^^^^^^^^^^^^^^
-The ``construct_url()`` method is used to dynamically build the appropriate URL to interact with the object, as well as the appropriate filter string that should be appended to the URL to filter the results.
+The ``construct_url()`` method is used to dynamically build the REST API URL and query parameters to retrieve or configure ACI objects at various levels of the object hierarchy, supporting flexible depth and child class filtering for APIC requests.

-* When the ``state`` is not ``query``, the URL is the base URL to access the APIC plus the distinguished name to access the object.
-The filter string will restrict the returned data to just the configuration data.
+* When the ``state`` is not ``query``, the URL consists of the base URL (to access the APIC) combined with the distinguished name of the object (to access the object).
+The filter string limits the returned data to configuration information only.
 * When ``state`` is ``query``, the URL and filter string used depend on which parameters are passed to the object.
 This method handles the complexity so that it is easier to add new modules and ensures that all modules are consistent in the type of data returned.
+  * In query specific object, the URL is constructed to target a specific object within the module's class using its distinguished name.
+The filter string is typically not applied, allowing retrieval of the full object data.
+This approach simplifies module development by handling the URL construction dynamically and ensures consistent data retrieval for individual objects.
+  * In query all objects, the URL is built to query all objects of the specified class.
+If a target filter is provided, it is applied as a query parameter to restrict the returned data to matching objects.
+This method manages the complexity of querying collections, making it easier to add new modules and maintain uniformity in the data returned across modules.
+* `https://www.cisco.com/c/en/us/td/docs/dcn/aci/apic/all/apic-rest-api-configuration-guide/cisco-apic-rest-api-configuration-guide-42x-and-later/m_using_the_rest_api.html`_ provides more information about the APIC REST API and how to construct URLs.

 .. note:: Our design goal is to take all ID parameters that have values and return the most specific data possible.
 If you do not supply any ID parameters to the task, then all objects of the class will be returned.
 If your task does consist of ID parameters, then the data for the specific object is returned.
 If a partial set of ID parameters is passed, then the module will use the IDs that are passed to build the URL and filter strings appropriately.